Oujni/TempusChecker/README.md

 For any questions message me on discord: elf_slut.

 # IMPORTANT TO USE - requirements
-- You will need Python installed with requests and openpygl.
+- You will need Python installed with requests.
   Download Python from the offical website and  and paste this in the teminal (system terminal cmd with administrator perms):
   - "python -m pip install requests" or if that doesn't work